 MOD

 9.30 Requests for coordination made under Nos.
 9.7 to 9.14 and 9.21 shall be sent by the requesting administration to the Bureau, together with the appropriate information listed in Appendix 4 to these Regulations.
+Any additional frequency bands subsequently added to the request for coordination or a modification to the request for coordination involving a change of the orbital location for a space station using the geostationary-satellite orbit will be given a new date of receipt with respect to the application of Nos.
+11.44, 11.44.1 and 11.48.
+(WRC-23)

 ARTICLE 11